malrese1/fuzz-business/readme.md

 ## Bonuses

-- The only higher order function you're allowed to use is `.reduce`
+- Solve the challenge using `.reduce` and without any other higher order functions.
-- Do this using [recursion](https://medium.com/@kevincennis/recursion-in-javascript-1608032c7a1f#.osuenxz9w).
-No loops or higher order functions allowed.
+- Instead of using any higher-order functions or loops, write a solution that uses  [recursion](https://medium.com/@kevincennis/recursion-in-javascript-1608032c7a1f#.osuenxz9w).